ramakarl/libmin/README.md

 - _REQUIRE_CUDA(default) - request linkage to NV CUDA, with automatic .cu to PTX compilation

 ## Application Cmakes
-Libmin was designed as a versatile library, providing application wrappers from<br>
+Libmin was designed as a versatile library, providing application wrappers that range from<br>
 interactive OpenGL apps, to GPU-based CUDA apps, to console-based networking apps.<br>

 An application that uses libmin creates a CMakeLists.txt.<br>